dalibo/pitrery/INSTALL.md

 do not want to replace you archiving script with the one provided by pitrery.

-The archive_xlog script takes care of WAL archiving.
+The `archive_xlog` script takes care of WAL archiving.
 It can use a configuration file to find where to archive WAL files.
-As of version 1.3, archive_xlog no longer try to archive to many places.
-Instead, the user has to integrate it in a already existing archiving script or simply modify the archive_command parameter of postgresql.conf to make it archive the WAL files.  archive_xlog can copy and compress WAL files locally or to another server reachable using SSH.
+As of version 1.3, `archive_xlog` no longer try to archive to many places.
+Instead, the user has to integrate it in a already existing archiving script or simply modify the `archive_command` parameter of `postgresql.conf` to make it archive the WAL files.  `archive_xlog` can copy and compress WAL files locally or to another server reachable using SSH.
 A configuration file can be used to reduce the size of the command line defined in the configuration file of PostgreSQL.

-As of version 1.4, options of archive_xlog.conf have been merged to the configuration file of pitrery.
+As of version 1.4, options of `archive_xlog.conf` have been merged to the configuration file of pitrery.

-The management of base backups is divided in four parts, each one using a standalone script to perform an action: backup, restore, purge and list.
-These action can then be called by pitrery, a wrapper around those scripts that uses a configuration file to define the backup options.
-The purpose of pitrery and its configuration file is reduce and simplify the commands needed to perform a particular action.
+The management of base backups is divided in four parts, each one using a standalone script to perform an action: `backup`, `restore`, `purge` and `list`.
+These action can then be called by `pitrery`, a wrapper around those scripts that uses a configuration file to define the backup options.
+The purpose of `pitrery` and its configuration file is reduce and simplify the commands needed to perform a particular action.
 If it is well configured, then restore is possible from a simple command with a few switchs, because the pressure on the person running it can